microsoft/semantic-kernel/docs/decisions/0023-handlebars-template-engine.md

 These helpers would handle the evaluation of the arguments, the execution of the operation or utility, and the writing of the result to the template.
 Examples of such operations are `{{concat string1 string2 ...}}`, `{{equal value1 value2}}`, `{{json object}}`, `{{set name=value}}`, `{{get name}}`, `{{or condition1 condition2}}`, etc.

-Secondly, we have to **_expose the functions that are registered in the Kernel as helpers_** to the Handlebars template engine.
+Secondly, we have to **_expose the functions that are registered in the Kernel as helpers_** to the Handlebars template factory.
 Options for this are detailed below.

 ## Decision Drivers